 - Rule Two of responsible deletion: If you must delete an unwatched show to record something new, then that show should be something you recorded in the first place.

 Good cable deals can offer upwards of 500 channels — and with so many options out there, no one wants to get stuck watching another person flip through the TV guide.
 So if you aren’t sure what you want to watch, just defer to someone who is.

 4.Multi-Room Viewing is your Friend.

 Apart from the sheer number of channels available, another insightful measure of a good cable setup is the option for multi-room viewing.
 (And this option is also one of the most important reasons why internet streaming services cannot fully replace cable TV, as we discussed in a recent Bundle Your Internet article.)
-Ideally, your viewing locations should be limited only by the number of televisions you have in your home!
+Ideally, your viewing our-offers should be limited only by the number of televisions you have in your home!

 5.Help Kids Have a Good Cable Experience.

 There is an enormous variety of positive, educational programming available in today’s world.
 There are also lots of shows with adult themes and potentially frightening scenes.
 Choosing a cable company that offers parental control — and being an active, present parent — will help ensure that your kids get the most out of your cable connection.

 Sharing a television event can be a wonderful opportunity to share an experience — all you need to do is make the time and make it a priority!

 Still searching for the right cable provider in your area?
 Visit Bundle Your Internet online today for more information!